korkmaz-arda/burden-of-choice/README.md

 # burden-of-choice
-Simple command line tool that makes decisions for you
+ A simple command line tool that frees you from the burden of choice.